 The library accepts reference questions from the general public.
 However, first priority will be given to Westminster Choir College and Rider University students, faculty, staff, and alumni.
 Likewise, users in the library will have priority over those using telephone reference.

 Talbott Library Friends, founded in 1982, is an organization that promotes and enhances the excellence of Talbott Library.
 Friends have the opportunity to volunteer their time and talents for specific projects on an as needed basis.
 Funds raised by the Talbott Library Friends are used to provide extra resources and services beyond the scope or reach of the library budget.

 About Talbott Library

-The Katharine Houk Talbott Library, honoring one of the school’s original principal benefactors, is located at Westminster Choir College, Rider’s Princeton campus.
+The Katharine Houk Talbott Library, honoring one of the Westminster Choir College's original principal benefactors, is located on the Rider University campus, located on the third floor of Franklin F. Moore Library.
 The emphasis is on music, with holdings of more than 85,000 scores, music-related books and journals, and over 25,000 sound and video recordings.
-Talbott Library’s Performance Collection comprises over 7,000 choral music titles in performance quantities.
+Talbott Library's Performance Collection comprises over 7,000 choral music titles in performance quantities.
 Special Collections at Talbott include significant reference collections of choral octavos, organ music, hymnals, archival materials and more.